Homemade Greek Yogurt will change your life.

 How do we make it?

-One note on the timing: The yogurt takes about 8- to 12-hours of oven time .
+One note on the timing: The yogurt takes about 8- to 12-hours of oven, crock pot or instant pot .
 I usually do this in the evening and the yogurt sets while I sleep.
-This way, I can use my oven the next day.
 See the infographic below for a quick guide on this process.

 - One gallon of organic milk (I prefer the richness of full-fat milk)